stamparm/maltrail/README.md

   narrowed the heuristics.
 Exact trail matching is unaffected by that, by design.
 * **`systemctl reload`** (`SIGHUP`) reloads trails without a restart.
 Trails refreshed by anything else are picked up within a second, with an atomic swap — no restart, no dropped packets.
-* **One known gap** versus the old sensor: the condensed observable store (`USE_CONDENSED_STORAGE`, `meta.sqlite`) is not written, so the server's `/meta` novelty view stays empty.
-It is not part of detection.
-Every deliberate difference is listed in [`sensor/docs/COMPATIBILITY.md`](sensor/docs/COMPATIBILITY.md).
+* **The condensed observable store** (`USE_CONDENSED_STORAGE`, `meta.sqlite`) that feeds the server's `/meta` novelty and retro-hunt views is written in the same format the old sensor produces, and the two are compared row for row by the parity harness.
+Every deliberate difference between the sensors is listed in [`sensor/docs/COMPATIBILITY.md`](sensor/docs/COMPATIBILITY.md).

 ### Event retention